-The terms of payment are as follows:

-In case of piece-rate: Per pillar (7.5 ft.)
+The terms of payment are as follows: In case of piece-rate: per pillar (7.5 ft.)
 Rs.
-18 to 25 small irregular blocks or "Khandas" could belong to the contractor ("paya") or the "mazdoor".
+18 to 25.
+Small irregular blocks or "khandas" could belong to the contractor ("paya") or the "mazdoor".
 The rate for which is: Rs.
 400 to Rs.
 600 per truck filled.

 The daily wage rate could between Rs.
-50-60
+50-60.
 For women daily rate is Rs.
 30. Each pillar cost Rs.
 80 if sold at the quarry site and Rs.
 120-150 when sold in the market.
 Therefore after accounting for the transportation and labour cost there is a profit of almost 300%.

-practice of taking advances from the contractors and/or the leaseholders.
-Since no written records are maintained at the time of the transaction, the debtor continues to work at lower wages in the quarries and the loan amount never seems to get repaid.
+records are maintained at the time of the transaction, the debtor continues to work at lower wages in the quarries and the loan amount never seems to get repaid.
 This kind of bondage is extremely common in the area.

 People from nearby districts who come to work in the quarries live in rented shacks close to the quarry sites.
 Their shelters are generally owned by the leaseholders to whom they have to pay rent.
 Near the older quarry sites small townships have grown up.
-Although the quarry sites are small not more than 100 x 200 feet, the nearby area for kilometers is used as a dumping group for the quantities of debris generated by the quarries.
-Mounds of sandstone debris in continuous rows extending up to 10 km are visible form long distances.
+Although the quarry sites are small not more than 100 X 200 feet the nearby areas for kilometers is used as a dumping ground for the quantities of debries generated by the quarries.
+Mounds of sandstone debris in continuous rows extending up to 10 km are visible from long distances.

 It is difficult to determine the pre-mining land use of the area.
-So the extent of encroachment into common land, agricultural land, etc. is difficult to enumerate.
-Sandstone mining has an ecologically degrading effect on the surrounding landscape due to the problem of disposal of large quantities of debris that it generates as well as the formation of large and deep pits.
+So the extend of encroachment into common land, agricultural land, etc. is difficult to enumerate.
+Sandstone mining has an ecologically degrading effect on the surrounding landscape due to the problem of disposal of large quantities of debris that is generates as well as the formation of large and deep pits.
 In fact the heaps of the overburden of low-grade stones and rubble in places, occupy areas larger than the actual quarry sites.